Structure of quantum measurements implementable with one round of classical communication: Examples

 all of which have the following tangle

 \end{example} It should be noted that the states $\ket{\psi_{\lambda}}$ form an orthonormal basis for each parameter setting so that they can be perfectly distinguished by collective measurements.
-Therefore, we study the effect of entanglement in local discrimination strategies where we will see that entanglement prevents a perfect discrimination.
+Therefore, we study the effect of entanglement in local discrimination strategies, where we will see that entanglement prevents perfect discrimination.

-We restrict our attention to the case where \(\xi=\pi/2\) and \(\delta=\pi/4\), and study the optimal 1R-LOCC success probability as a function of \(\tau\).
+We restrict our attention to the case where \(\xi=\pi/2\) and \(\delta=\pi/4\), and study the optimal 1R-LOCC success probability as a function of \(\tau\), with particular attention to the question (c) of the Introduction on the preferred direction of communication.
 Using the $\text{1R-LOCC}_m$ SDP hierarchy up to the level $k=2$ provided by Theorem \ref{thm:1W_locc_m_fixed_char}, we compute upper bounds to the optimal success probability of discrimination for both possible directions of communication (Alice measures first or Bob measures first) with message size \((m=2)\), see Figure \ref{fig: isoentangled}.
-The latter be obtained using the same optimisation problem but swapping the qubits of Alice and Bob.
+The latter can be obtained using the same optimisation problem but swapping the qubits of Alice and Bob.
 It turns out that the bounds obtained at this level of the hierarchy are actually exact up to the numerical accuracy, as they coincide with lower bounds that are obtained by performing a see-saw optimisation routine.
-The latter just describes the optimisation technique in which either Alice's or Bob's measurements are fixed, and the optimisation is performed with respect to the measurements of the other party.
+The latter just describes the optimisation technique in which either Alice's or Bob's measurements are fixed, and the optimisation is performed regarding the measurements of the other party.
 By extracting the optimising measurement, this step can be repeated iteratively until convergence in the success probability is obtained.